C

 Many developers questioned why Roblox implemented this system instead of improving post-publication moderation.
 The argument is that reviewing every game before publication creates a massive overhead for both Roblox and developers, when sophisticated automated systems could flag problematic games after launch while allowing quality games to reach players immediately.

 Others worry about subjective quality standards and inconsistent enforcement.
 Without clear rubrics for what passes evaluation, developers fear arbitrary rejections or having to resubmit multiple times while Roblox refines their criteria.
 The lack of specific, measurable standards makes it difficult to confidently submit a game knowing it will pass.
+The community particularly emphasizes concerns that the new evaluation process could significantly lengthen audience growth time for games, making it harder for new creators to gain traction and build their player base.

 Some developers see potential benefits, particularly those who've struggled with low-quality games cluttering search results.
 They argue that raising the barrier to publication could improve overall platform quality and make it easier for genuinely good games to be discovered.
 However, this viewpoint is less common than criticisms in the community discussion.